puzpuzpuz/cls-rtracer/README.md

 ## How to use it - Step 2 (Hapi users)

-Use the plugin provided by the library before the first route that needs to have access to request ids.
-Note that some plugins may cause CLS context to get lost.
-To avoid such issues, you should use any third party plugins that does not need access to request ids *before* you register this plugin.
+Use the plugin provided by the library:

 ```javascript
 const Hapi = require('@hapi/hapi')